zhihanyang2022/gender-audio-classification/README.md

 This a deep-learning project.

-It contains a ResNet-34 trained on 24000 WAVs labelled by gender and validated on 6000 WAVs.
+It includes a ResNet-34 trained on 24000 WAVs labelled by gender and validated on 6000 WAVs.

 The entire audio corpus consists of 30000 WAVs.